Varguss/Bookstore/README.md

 # Bookstore
-My mini project to practice working with Hibernate.
+My mini project to practice working with JPA/Hibernate.